Brogandaisy/tayorswift_erastour/README.md

             elif question_number == 5:
                 favorite_song()

 For question 6, it is a little different.
-As I wanted the user to be asked a second question so they can select their chosen album.
-Instead of allowing the user to input the album as a string, which could allow mistakes to be made (spelling, c
+As I wanted the user to be asked a second question so they can select their chosen album using the number system.
+Instead of allowing the user to input the album as a string, which could allow mistakes to be made (spelling, capitalization errors, or an album not listed in the survey).
+Using a list and number system allowed the user to get the correct data for their chosen album.

+## While Loop
+The program includes a 'while loop', which repeats the question input box after their answer has been processed.
+There is also an exit function to the loop, using the same easy to use number system, '0' to exit.

+    while True:
+        print("\nFind out more from our Eras Tour Survey\n") print("1.
+How many females compared to males were there?") print("2.
+What is the average age of the fans?") print("3.
+What country had the most fans attending?") print("4.
+What was the favourite album of the fans?") print("5.
+What was the favourite song from the fans?") print("6.
+Get detailed statistics for a specific album") print("0.
+Exit")

+    elif question_number == 0:
+                print("Exiting the survey.")
+                break
+## Pandas Install / Data Frames

+I installed the Pandas library to my program for the following reasons:

+- Easy to read data for the user, using lists
+- Enhanced performance, reading data faster and more efficiently
+- Multiple data frames and methods in an easy to read way

+      import pandas as pd
+      df = pd.DataFrame(records)

+      def average_age():
+          avg_age = df['Age'].mean()
+          avg_age_rounded = round(avg_age)  # Round avg_age to the nearest whole number(intg)
+          print(f"The average age of the fans is: {avg_age_rounded}")

+## Floating Point Number to Integer Number
+When asking for the average age of the fans, the original function displayed a a floating point number, with a decimal, for example: Average age 30.62.
+This wasn't the most readable for the end user.
+I added the following code to change the answer to a round number, which roudned the answer to the nearest whole number.
+For example: Average age 31.

+    def average_age():
+        avg_age = df['Age'].mean()
+        avg_age_rounded = round(avg_age)  # Round avg_age to the nearest whole number(intg)
+        print(f"The average age of the fans is: {avg_age_rounded}")

+# Testing
+To test the functionality of the program I used the following systems:

+- pep8ci.herokuapp.com / Which checks for any errors in my python code
+- Heroku / App deployment, testing the user experience

+# Bugs
+Whilst working on my program, and with each new function, I was consistently checking for bugs and errors.
+The following errors appeared as I wrote:

+- Indent errors, where code had been written with an incorrect indent, not allowing the code to be called/read
+- Spacing errors between functions
+- The wrong function name was displayed, not allowing the correct function to be called
+- Error messages displaying disconnects to the 'gspread', 'google.oauth2.service_account' and 'Credentials' when deploying
+- Average age displaying a decimal number

+Whilst checking these at each stage of the project I was able to correct my errors as I worked, without losing track of each working function.
+I tested each function by using 'python3 run.py' and answering the question as the user.

+No bugs remain in the project, all functions working well.

+# Deployment